 How to apply

 Application to the Erasmus Mundus Joint Master Degree (EMJMD) QEM programme can be easily completed online.
-Review the processes below to help you prepare to apply, complete the application process (between Nov.
-22 to June 30).
+Review the processes below to help you prepare to apply and submit your application.

 Online application to the Erasmus Mundus Joint Degree (EMJMD) QEM programme can be done through the web portal, located here.
 There is no application fee.